Bear viewers gather at the Falls Creek Fire Department for fellowship, activities

 “We try to focus on the little kids, and get them around the firemen and the Pennsylvania Game Commission,” Miller says.

-The FCVFD, which has about 95 volunteer firemen, provides this check-station service to the PGC at no charge, Miller said.
+The FCVFD, which has about 95 volunteer firefighters, provides this check-station service to the PGC at no charge, Miller said.

 Other activities include door prizes, bear harvest mapping, display and education presentations, a gun and cash raffle, T-shirts and a bake sale.